The Double Refuge ⏯ Systems

 — From Speaking of Shiva, trans.
 A.K.
 Ramanujan

 The logic of Hinduism doesn’t stop there.
 Or anywhere.
 Hindu rivers aren’t historically defined in the manner of Jordan or Tiber, and because of this they can merge with all rivers of symbolic intent.
-In the following poem I take advantage of this fluidity, imagining a Greek sadhu among the crowds on the banks of the Ganges at Haridwar:

 A Fluid Definition of God

 We can believe in our heart of hearts that our God is the only God, but at some point we must surely allow God to work in a different way in order to touch people who are different from us.
-Even if our heart can't do this, our mind can.
+Even if our hearts can't do this, our minds can.
 This is perhaps the reason why the most intolerant believers downgrade the value of reason, logic, scholarship, comparative analysis, and anything else that approaches ecumenicalism, or tries to expand ecumenicalism into global religion.

 We come to the gods and the spirit world with needs of our own.
 Are we always angry?
 Are we every moment of every day bitter at the world?
 Well, hopefully not.
-Then why pray each moment to a god or force that calms anger and that fills the mind with empathy and love?
+Then why pray each moment to a god or force that specifically calms anger?
+The Whole doesn't mind if you're only a part.
+Within that part are other parts — fear, loneliness, joy, rapture, etc. God doesn’t mind if within that multiplicity of your self you find the corresponding deity you need.

 Either God is wise, and wise leaders know how to delegate, or God is infinite in a way that beggars belief to such a degree that He listens to each and every one of us, following us in our every thought and action, guiding us to the light of fullness.
 The open theist takes this either/or and turns it into either/and.
 We can’t know for sure, but maybe, just maybe, it’s both.